marat1000/rsschool-cv/cv.md

 **Telegram:** @Marat10008

 ## About Me
-Fast learner, hard worker and team player who is moderate in an array of scripting languages and Web tools.
+Fast learner, hard worker and team player who is proficient at a basic level in an array of scripting languages and Web tools.
 I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.

 ## Skills
 * HTML5, CSS3